Cutting-Edge Research Centers

 Home to the Acquisition Innovation Research Center (AIRC), Center for Complex Systems & Enterprises (CCSE) and Systems Engineering Research Center (SERC).

-These collaborations blur the boundaries between academia and the industry/government reality, and foster intellectual breakthroughs that are academic, with the ability to be translated and applied to a wide range of real-world initiatives.
-For instance, Stevens is now part of one of the largest autonomous vehicle research contracts with the Federal Highway Administration due to assistant professor Dr. Yagenah Hayeri's work on how autonmous vehicle systems are changing transportation systems and society.
+Research with real-world applicability is a fundamental component of the School of Systems & Enterprises' (SSE's) academic fabric.
+From addressing the nation's need for more resilient infrastructure to improving healthcare systems to developing low-cost, reliable wireless broadband access technologies to investigate cyber security challenges across domains, research at SSE is a dynamic interplay of academia, government and industry.
+SSE's research collaborations blur the boundaries between academic and government/industry to foster intellectual breakthroughs that can be translated to a wide range of modern-day initiatives.
+For instance, Stevens Institute of Technology is now part of one of the largest autonomous vehicle research contracts with the Federal Highway Administration due to Dr. Yeganeh Hayeri's work on how autonomous vehicle systems are changing transportation systems and society.

-From faculty who are well-known scholars to undergraduates students, the SSE community works with internal and external stakeholders to create powerful technologies, tools and sustainable solutions that address pressing technical and social challenges, while expanding human knowledge through analysis, innovation and insight.
+SSE works with internal and external stakeholders to create powerful technologies, tools and sustainable solutions that address pressing technical and social complexities while expanding human knowledge through analysis, innovation and insight.

 The Systems Engineering Research Center (SERC) is a University-Affiliated Research Center (UARC) of the United States Department of Defense.
 SERC is unprecedented in the depth and breadth of its reach, leadership, and citizenship in systems engineering through its conduct of vitally important research and the education of future systems engineering leaders.
 Begun in 2008 and led by Stevens Institute of Technology, the SERC is a national resource providing a critical mass of systems engineering researchers.